jaydeep82/razrbit-sdk-ios/README.md

 [PHP](https://github.com/LUXSTACK/razrbit-sdk-php) |
 [Ruby](https://github.com/LUXSTACK/razrbit-sdk-ruby)

-**[Razrbit](https://luxstack.com) Bitcoin Platform and SDKs — build, test and scale bitcoin apps faster with Razrbit.
+**[LUXSTACK](https://luxstack.com) Bitcoin Platform and SDKs — build, test and scale bitcoin apps faster.
 Plug in our powerful SDKs to supercharge your bitcoin toolbox.**

-# Razrbit SDK for iOS (Beta)
+# LUXSTACK SDK for iOS (Beta)

 This SDK is a singleton which allows access to the REST services offered by Razrbit from the iOS platform.
 All calls are invoked asynchronously and simply require a block completion callback which will be invoked automatically when the request finishes.